 1. Find a job in Dubai

 This might seem like an obvious place to start, but securing a job may not be as easy as people might first think.

 Getting a job in Dubai is not as easy as you might think, but not impossible either.
-Companies invest a substantial amount of money in the hiring process, that includes visa costs, flights, medical insurance and housing benefits.
+Companies invest a substantial amount of money in the hiring process, which includes visa costs, flights, medical insurance, and housing benefits.

 2. Learn some Arabic words

 This is more for politeness than an actual need to learn Arabic as the most widely spoken language is English.